 Palm Springs quickly establishes its premise and introduces its characters and the occasion that brings them together in the titular geographic location. (a wedding) that brings them all together.
-And soon after that, things begin to get weird as the film’s main characters begin to relive the same day over and over again, ‘Groundhog Day’ style.
+And soon after that, things begin to get weird as the film’s main characters start to relive the same day over and over again, ‘Groundhog Day’ style.
 The film does it all in a very amusing manner.
 Even when it suddenly shifts from comedy into dramedy after the second act, it remains faithful to its comic intent.
 Palm Springs has an indisputable charm that is strongly reminiscent of the old RKO productions and films by Frank Capra, making this film not only a delightful sci-fi rom-com but likely the best sci-fi rom-com I have ever seen.
-In fact, this is one of the best recent rom-coms I have seen, period.
+This film is one of the best recent rom-coms I have seen, period.

 Not familiar with this title?
-Palm Springs is a 2020 American science fiction romantic comedy film directed by Max Barbakow with Andy Siara based on a story from Siara and Barbakow.
+Palm Springs is a 2020 American science fiction romantic comedy film directed by Max Barbakow with Andy Siara based on Siara and Barbakow.
 It stars Andy Samberg, Cristin Milioti, Peter Gallagher, and J. K. Simmons and follows two strangers who meet at a Palm Springs wedding to get stuck in a time loop.

 If you haven’t already guessed, I found this film very engaging, intelligent, enjoyable, and way better than your average rom-com.
 Good stuff.